banana-piecake/DESCENT/README.md

 update fracture and ice dagger to be incompatable with lunge, update all inherent enchantments to be exclusive to diamonds or smthng so they cannot be combined with regular items

-Voidtouched trident (tps on entity hit, and pulls in entitys onground hit)
+SCRAPPED - Voidtouched trident (tps on entity hit, and pulls in entitys onground hit)

 achievements